sorceressyidi/Lily-s-Note/docs/oop/inheritance/lec.md

 * **Note : Pointer size is 8 bytes in 64-bit system.
 And We have to consider alignment.**

-* Vtable is created at compile time.SO it is static.
+* Vtable is created at compile time.
+SO it is static.

 ![6](6.png)